suffolklibraries/lgc/content/collections/events/hadleigh-movers.md

     content:
       -
         type: text
         text: 'Please don’t hesitate to get in touch with your questions or concerns.
-You can call our organiser Esther Alcock on '
+You can call our organiser Karen Pratt on '
       -
         type: text
         marks:
           -
             type: link
             attrs:
-              href: 'Tel:01473235581'
+              href: 'Tel:07751891319'
               rel: null
               target: _blank
               title: null
-        text: '01473 235581'
+        text: '07751891319'
       -
         type: text
         text: '  or connect with '